 Dubai is a world leader in the intelligent building movement.
 The country has a smart building score of 65 out of 100 from Honeywell—a score that evaluates building sustainability, safety and productivity.

 The Burj Khalifa already had the impressive distinction of being the world’s tallest building, standing 2,716 feet tall with 160 stories.
 (To put it into perspective, that’s more than twice as tall as the Empire State Building!)
 And it has always been on the edge of innovation.

 But with the help of Honeywell, it’s now one of the smartest and most sustainable buildings.
 Honeywell worked with building managers to implementing several intelligent building projects in its marquee venue, which improved air quality, lighting and temperature for its residents.
-The building automation system relays real-time information to Honeywell’s IoT platform, which uses smart algorithms to identify anomalies and maintenance issues.
+The intelligent building automation system relays real-time information to Honeywell’s IoT platform, which uses smart algorithms to identify anomalies and maintenance issues.
 Facility managers can use this information to improve building maintenance and asset reliability.

 Since launching this system at the Burj Khalifa, facility managers have reduced total maintenance hours by 40 percent.

-The Future of Intelligent Buildings
+What Is The Future of Intelligent Buildings?

 As IoT sensors and connected devices become more prevalent, we can expect to see more intelligent buildings and more advanced building technology.

 Deployment of IoT sensor technology in corporate real estate is expected to grow by 79 percent between 2015 and 2020, and building connectivity is expected to add more than $25 billion to the building-controls market by 2025, according to Deloitte.